Also see orcid.org/0000-0001-7085-2223 or

 51. Mizusaki BEP, Li SSY, Costa RP, & Sjöström PJ: Differential

-learning from pre- vs. postsynaptically expressed
+learning from pre- vs. postsynaptically expressed STDP.
+SFN 2018, 3-7

 52. Zhou L, Sjöström PJ, and LeBlanc AC: Methylene blue